shlizee/TimeAwarePC/README.md

 ## Requirements
 - Python >=3.6
-- Python packages in requirements.txt, automatically installed as part of the setup.
+- Python packages in requirements.txt, automatically checked and installed as part of the setup.
 - R >=4.0
 - R package kpcalg and its dependencies.
 They can be installed in R or RStudio as follows:
 ```